carpentries-lab/python-aos-lesson/_episodes/01-conda.md

 According to the [latest documentation](https://docs.anaconda.com/anaconda/#anaconda-navigator-or-conda), Anaconda comes with over 150 of the most widely used data science libraries (and their dependencies) pre-installed.
-In addition, there are over 250 libraries available via the `conda install` command, which can be executed at the command line or via the Anaconda Navigator graphical user interface.
+In addition, there are over 250 libraries available via the `conda install` command, which can be executed at the command line (Mac, Linux) or Anaconda Prompt (Windows).
+It is also possible to install packages using the Anaconda Navigator graphical user interface (on any operating system).

-For instance, the popular `xarray` library could be installed by:
+For instance, the popular `xarray` library could be installed using the following command,
 ~~~
 $ conda install xarray
 ~~~